 These products became so popular that the name Artex has become synonymous with all textured coatings, regardless of the type or manufacturer.

 Many homeowners now choose to remove the Artex coatings and replace them with a smooth finish.

 A Heads Up… About Asbestos

 Asbestos is an extremely dangerous fibrous and dusty material that can cause serious health conditions if it enters the lungs.

 If your home was constructed before the 1980s, there’s a good chance that the Artex will contain asbestos.
 Homes constructed between the mid-1980s and 1999 may contain asbestos while those built after 1999 shouldn’t contain any, although a few builders continued to use asbestos even though it was banned in 1999.

-If you’re not sure if your textured coating contains asbestos or not, you can buy an asbestos sampling kit online – just post a tiny amount to their specialist lab who will tell you if it contains asbestos.
+If you’re not sure if your textured coating contains asbestos or not, you can buy an asbestos sampling kit online – just post a tiny amount to their specialist lab which will tell you if it contains asbestos.